zanechua/website/src/posts/05-universal-server-build.md

 title: "Universal Server Build"
 ---

 This server build has been going on for a while now... like 2 years from planning to what I consider "complete", and it's mainly because I have a list of objectives that I would've liked to achieved with this particular build.
 This has had me sourcing the correct parts for the server, and I've also hit some snags along the way.
-I'll be mentioning some issues that I've faced during this particular build.
+I'll be writing abouut the issues that I've faced during this particular build.

 List of objectives:
 * 2U Form Factor